yegamble/tryte-crypt-go/README.md

 # tryte-crypt-go
+Disclaimer: DO NOT Send Your Crypto to seeds generated with this program.
+Only use IOTA Foundation apps or generate your seed offline.

 GoLang package that encrypts tryte strings, including for IOTA private seeds.
 This is based on [vbakke's tryte-encrypt library](https://github.com/vbakke/tryte-encrypt) that was written in JavaScript.

 This package is not fully standardised to vbakke's library, notably CTR mode is not used due to some issues decoding keys, GCM is used instead.